Programs from Family Promise - Interfaith Hospitality Network.

 The local IHNs can provide short term shelter, free hot meals, and basic needs such as clothing.
 Most of this is available at a local church or other faith based congregation.
 The locations will also coordinate housing and job placement support to homeless family members.
 Staff also offer advice for at-risk families to prevent them from being evicted or becoming homeless in the first place.
 Some examples of what may be offered is below.

 Staff from the local center will counsel families or individuals to help them identify their needs.
 After this occurs, the next step will be for the person to develop goals as well as a comprehensive service plan with their case manager or a volunteer at the charity.

 Some other examples of assistance programs that may be offered by the churches include the following.
-Volunteers or staff provide transportation, case management, referrals and other supportive services to families as they work toward achieving goals of permanent housing as well as self-sufficiency.
+Volunteers or staff provide transportation, case management, referrals, short term shelter and other supportive services to families as they work toward achieving goals of permanent housing as well as self-sufficiency.
 Anyone staying in the congregation will also be served a hot meal by volunteers.

 As part of this process, the client will receive access to case management.
 This will include many different things, such as advocacy, classes on budgeting, help with parenting skills (if applicable), and of course attention to their employment needs.
 Clients will need to attend weekly workshops and they are taught to advocate for themselves, their families and their children.

 Family Promise congregations also offer assistance in securing low income apartments or housing in the region where the family lives.
 The case managers will offer referrals to any local charities, churches, or government programs that can help make that happen.
 For example, some states offer government grants to pay a security deposit or first month rent as part of rapid rehousing programs.
 There are other assistance programs available for low income families that IHN may be aware of.
 Your case manager can help you apply for these types of resources, including Housing First, if applicable to your situation.